Kloof High School: The School Today

 The school's location is on the tree-lined avenues of Kloof.

 Kloof High School is an English-medium school that is run by the KwaZulu-Natal Department of Education and a school governing body.
 Approximately 26 teachers are employed by the governing body and about 23 are employed by the Department of Education.

-About 1000 students, mostly from the suburbs of Kloof, Everton, Gillitts, Waterfall, Forest Hills, New Germany, Wyebank and Pinetown, attend the school.
-A daily school bus operates from Marrianhill through to the school via Lyndhurst Primary School in New Germany.
+About 1000 students, mostly from the suburbs of Kloof, Everton, Gillitts, Waterfall and Forest Hills attend the school.
+A daily school bus operates from Knowles Superspar in Pinetown.